Guidelines

 Rules and Guidelines

-1. Only 4‑H Horse and Pony members shall ride, drive or lunge their enrolled animals at the fairgrounds during fair week or during mock shows.
-Exception: In the interest of safety a 4-H Horse & Pony leader may allow an immediate family member to ride, drive or lunge a 4‑H'ers horse or pony.
-Only 4-Hers and/or parents will prepare horse for 4-H show.
+- Only 4‑H Horse and Pony members shall ride, drive, or lunge their enrolled animals at the fairgrounds during fair week or during mock shows.
+Exception: In the interest of safety, a 4-H Horse & Pony leader may allow an immediate family member to ride, drive or lunge a 4‑H'ers horse or pony.
+Only 4-Hers and/or parents will prepare a horse for the 4-H show.

-4. Any animal exhibited must be shown and owned by the contestant, or owned in partnership with the contestant's father, mother, brother, sister, grandparent or legal guardian.
+- Any animal exhibited must be shown and owned by the contestant, or owned in partnership with the contestant's father, mother, brother, sister, grandparent, or legal guardian.
 Exception: Leased animals may be shown subject to approval of both the County 4‑H Horse and Pony Committee and the extension educator in charge in the county from which the entry is submitted.
 Leasing is considered the equivalent of ownership of a 4-H project animal.
 The 4-H'er should be regularly involved in the care of the horse regardless of where stabled and the 4-H'er should have exclusive show use of the animal during the 4-H lease period.
-Any animal whether owned or leased by the exhibitor must be on display at the fairgrounds DURING THE ENTIRE FAIR WEEK.
+Any animal, whether owned or leased by the exhibitor, must be on display at the fairgrounds DURING THE ENTIRE FAIR WEEK.

-6. Placing ‑ Six placings will be awarded in each class.
+- Placing ‑ Six placings will be awarded in each class.
 First and second place will receive champion and reserve champion.
-Third – sixth place will get placing ribbons.
+Third – sixth place will get a ribbon.

-7. High point performance rider award will be given to one junior member/horse combination and one senior member/horse combination in non-gaited and a one member in gaited.
-This award is based upon points accumulated in Division 244 and 245 using a six point system.
+- High Point Performance Rider - Award will be given to one junior member/horse combination and one senior member/horse combination in non-gaited and a one member in gaited.
+This award is based upon points accumulated in Division 244 and 245 using a six-point system.
 First Place – six points, Second Place – 5 points, Third place – 4 points, Fourth place – 3 points, Fifth place – 2 points and Sixth place – 1 point.
-All other placings will be awarded with a participation ribbon.

-12. 4-H Horse and Pony Executive Club Leaders‑ this group has the responsibility of bringing needs of species to the 4-H Council Livestock Committee, oversee check in at fair, oversee ID days, provide barn chaperones as needed, provide volunteers to run the show, and livestock barn set up.
-Also advise and assist the leaders in the development of the Dubois County Horse and Pony program.
+- 4-H Horse and Pony Executive Club Leaders‑ this group has the responsibility of bringing needs of species to the 4-H Council Livestock Committee, oversee check in at fair, oversee ID days, provide barn chaperones as needed, provide volunteers to run the show, and livestock barn set up.

 Classes